sait-wbdv/fall-2021/src/assignments/cpnt200/Assignment-5.md

 2. Second vue directive
   - Implement one of: v-on, v-if, or v-model somewhere in your nuxt page

+3. Third vue directive
+  - Implement one of: v-on, v-if, or v-model somewhere in your nuxt page
+    - **cannot have been used for second directive**

+4. Props and Data
+- You must use props in a child component
+- Use the data function to supply data to one of your directives

 5. Readme
 - Add links to your github repo and github pages site